Skip to navigation | Skip to main content | Skip to footer

 What to bring to Examinations

-4.6 You must bring your University Registration Card and leave it visible for inspection on your desk for the duration of the examination.
+4.5 You must bring your University Student ID card and leave it visible for inspection on your desk for the duration of the examination.

-4.8 The University takes no responsibility for the loss of students' belongings from examination rooms.
+4.7 The University takes no responsibility for the loss of students' belongings from examination rooms.
 You are therefore strongly advised to take with you into the examination room only those items you need to complete the examination (pens, ruler, etc).
 If you need to keep your pens and pencils together at the examination desk, they must be in a transparent pencil case or small transparent plastic bag.
-Any personal property that you do choose to bring into an examination room (coats, bags, other valuables etc.) must be left in a designated area (usually at the front or back of the room).
+Any personal property that you do choose to bring into an examination room (coats, bags, other valuables etc.) must be left in the area designated by the invigilator (usually at the front or back of the room).

 What not to bring to Examinations